Skip to content

 Node editor

-Node editor is utitilty that provide organizing grafical view in graph style.
-Graph consist of nodes (verticies) that can be connected via links (edges).
+Node editor is utility that provide organizing graphical view in graph style.
+Graph consist of nodes (vertices) that can be connected via links (edges).
 Content and graphical representation of nodes are up to you, as well as graphical representation of links.

-Nodes are placed in infinty 2D space and they are movable over this space within window, as well as you can move whole space.
+Nodes are placed in infinity 2D space, and they are movable over this space within window, as well as you can move whole space.
 Nodes can overlap, as well as links.

 Philosophy of DIWNE

-DIWNE is coded in OOP style and all functions can be override.
-This allow you ulimited customization of view and behavior.
+DIWNE is coded in OOP style and all functions can be overridden.
+This allows you unlimited customization of view and behavior.

 Base architecture of DIWNE